brusMX/promitor-tests/README.md

 # Promitor Samples

-A repo to obtain Azure Monitor metrics and consume them using Promitor.
+A repo to ilustrate how to consume Azure Monitor metrics using Promitor.
+Based on Azure Redis and Azure PosgreSQL.

 ## Requirements